 - Access to your own physician when you have an urgent question or concern

 - When needed for urgent medical concerns, be seen in the office that day or the next business day

 - Treatment over the phone when medically appropriate

 - Secure electronic communication with your physician via the patient portal

-- Home or workplace visits are available; mileage fees of $50 for 5 mile driving distance from our office, plus $5/mile for each additional mile apply.
-Home visits are provided at no extra charge for newborns up to two months and for any patients who have recently returned home following a hospitalization
+- Home or workplace visits are available.
+Fees of $100 for 5 mile driving distance from our office, plus $5/mile for each additional mile apply.
+Home or workplace visits are generally limited to a 30 miles radius from clinic.

 325 Four Leaf Lane, Suite 11 A, Charlottesville, VA 22903